engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

-If `skip=True`, a call won't be repeated when an identical call has already been made.
+If `skip=True`, a call won't be repeated when an identical call has already been made in a sqlite database.
 Repeats are identified using hashes of `call` dictionaries.
 If the contents of `"call"` change at all (even one character), they are considered unique calls.
 If `skip=False`, existing data is replaced when a new call has the same hash.

 **Asynchronous calling**

 When using a local server and with `wait=False`, SGEX enables asynchronous calling.
-This can increase performance substantially depending on the device.
+This can increase performance substantially.
 16 threads are used by default.

 **Discarding unwanted data with `keep`**

-SGEX saves the entire response for each API call by default. `keep` can be used to specify what data to keep and what to discard.
+SGEX saves the entire response for each API call by default. `keep` can be used to specify what data to add to a sqlite database and what to discard.
 For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded.
 Currently, `keep` works for top-level items only, not nested JSON data.

 ### Notes